-A badge, wood, concrete, inkjet printing on paper, glass, copper, a shield window, bills, a twenty-dollar bill, quotes from Mao Zedong in 1967
+A badge, wood, concrete, inkjet printing on paper, glass, copper, a shield window, advertising posters collected from streets, a twenty-dollar bill, quotes from Mao Zedong in 1967

 To count every single belonging during a journey; to count what remains of values and magnanimity during the decline of an era.